ccxt/ccxt/wiki/ccxt.pro.manual.md

 That explains why some exchanges reasonably think that OHLCVs are not necessary in the WS context, cause users can calculate that information in the userland much faster having just a WS stream of realtime 1st-order trades.

+If your application is not very critical about the above, you can still subscribe to OHLCV streams, if the underlying exchange supports them, as shown below:

 ```JavaScript
 // JavaScript
 if (exchange.has['watchOHLCV']) {